runmq/queue/README.md

 #### Notes:
 - `reconnectDelay` defines the wait time between reconnection attempts.
 - `maxReconnectAttempts` limits the number of retries when RabbitMQ is unavailable.
-- Management configuration is optional but **highly recommended**.
-It enables dynamic TTL via RabbitMQ policies; otherwise, RunMQ falls back to queue-based TTL.
+- Management configuration is optional but **highly recommended** to enables dynamic TTL via RabbitMQ policies; otherwise, RunMQ uses queue-based TTL.

 ### Processing side